Login

 3. In case of prequalification requirements: If the Ministry of Energy (ED) sets a prequalification requirement, applicants must be prequalified to participate in the application process.
 The prequalification requirements and the deadline for submission of necessary documents will be specified in the announcement.
 The ED decides which applicants are ultimately prequalified.

 4. Allocation: The next step is the competition for the allocation of exclusive rights to develop the project.
 The allocation is made either by auction or by an assessment based on qualitative allocation criteria, or a combination of both.
 Allocation by auction occurs when applicants bid on a tendered area.
 Allocation based on qualitative criteria is carried out based on a comprehensive assessment on objective, transparent, and non-discriminatory terms.
-Regardless of the method chosen, it is the Ministry of Oil and Energy (ED) that makes the final decision on the allocation of the area.
+Regardless of the method chosen, it is the Ministry of Energy (ED) that makes the final decision on the allocation of the area.

 5. Notification with proposal for project-specific assessment programme: Once the areas are allocated, the applicant must submit a notification with a proposal for a project-specific assessment program, no later than six weeks after the allocation.
 The proposal should contain descriptions of, among other things, the energy facility, possible development solutions and costs, issues to be assessed, and information about the applicant.
-The proposal is sent for consultation and is then determined by the Ministry of Oil and Energy (ED).
+The proposal is sent for consultation and is then determined by the Ministry of Energy (ED).

 6. Licensing decision and detailed plan: Once the project-specific assessment program is established, developers have two years to conduct the assessment and submit a licensing application.
 The concession application should include, among other things, information about the applicant, a description of the planned project, estimated installed capacity and annual production, cost estimate, and potential conflicts with other interests.
 The licensing application must be sent for consultation before the Ministry of Energy (ED) can make a decision.
-A construction licensing for offshore wind is granted for up to 30 years, counted from the commissionin
+A construction licensing for offshore wind is granted for up to 30 years, counted from the commissioning.

 Please do not hesitate to contact us if you would like to know more about the licence application process for offshore wind power in Norway.